 Old Dutch poem about the Amsterdam polishers in the City of Diamonds

 On September 17th, 1890, Dutch King William III approves the documents for the “Fair Society for Diamond Trade”.
 This meant that the world’s first Diamond Exchange could open, which is based in Amsterdam.
 Today there are 30 Diamond Exchange Centers worldwide.
 The one in Amsterdam is the oldest.
 The Centers check if the strict rules that apply to diamond trade are respected.
 Until the Second World War, the Amsterdam Diamond Exchange was the world center for diamond trade.
 During World War II, the Amsterdam Diamond Exchange was under attack.
 Some diamond traders and diamond workers fled the country, for example, the Van Moppes Diamonds family.
 All traders who did not flee were forced to hand over their diamond stock.

 The Amsterdam diamond industry after World War II

 Because of the war, Amsterdam lost many diamond cutters, traders and diamonds in general.
 After all, 95% of the diamond workers was Jewish.
 After World War II, the diamond industry picked themselves up, just like the rest of the Netherlands.
 But the war changed everything.
 It ended the leading position of Amsterdam as the diamond center of the world.
 Thankfully, the knowledge and the techniques of diamond cutting were preserved.
 The diamond workers who came back after the war ensured that, to this day, Amsterdam is still ‘the City of Diamonds’.
 By surviving the crisis, the war and other difficult times, Royal Coster Diamonds is the oldest diamond factory in Europe.

-Do you want to learn more about the fascinating history of diamonds?
-Book a Royal Experience.
+To learn more about the fascinating history of diamonds, you can book our Royal Experience.
 Gaze upon some of the world’s best diamonds while our guides explain everything there is to know about diamonds.